videosdk-live/videosdk-docs/android_docs_versioned_docs/version-0.0.x/api/sdk-reference/participant-class/participant-event-listener-class.md

 ### onStreamEnabled()

-- `onStreamEnabled()` will be emitted when any partcipant consumes or produces stream of any type
+- `onStreamEnabled()` will be emitted when any partcipant consumes or produces stream of any type.

 #### Event callback parameters